-- Medical Staff Members representing all services performing procedures within the Clinical Services perioperative areas; - The dDepartment of Surgery, Orthopedic Surgery, Anesthesiology, Obstetrics and Gynecology; and one (1) representative drawn from each of the following Clinical Services: Neurosurgery, Urology, Ophthalmology, Otolaryngology and Dentistry/Oral and Maxillofacial Surgery. aAnesthesia; - The Perioperative Nursing Director;

-- The Chief of the Infection Control Committee, the; - The Director of the Blood Bank; - A representative from Hospital Administration, and the Assistant Director of Nursing for the Operating Room shall serve with vote.; and - One (1) non-voting Member of the House Staff shall be invited to serve.
+- Medical Staff Members representing all services performing procedures within the perioperative areas; - The Department of Anesthesia; - The Perioperative Nursing Director; - The Chief of the Infection Control Committee; - The Director of the Blood Bank; - A representative from Hospital Administration; and - One (1) non-voting Member of the House Staff shall be invited to serve.

 The Operating Room Committee shall be responsible for the evolution of the safe, proper, and efficient utilization of Operating & Procedural Rooms within the Hospital, including the Surgical and Procedural unit on the ground floor, and the operating rooms in Labor & Delivery.
 This Committee shall be responsible for the development of policies and procedures regarding the safe, proper, and efficient conduct of surgical procedures.
-The Committee shall submit reports to the MEC on its activities, including policy recommendations, no less frequently than every six (6) months.